 It is very convenient living in Coventry.
-Staying at Host Apollo Works has allowed me to have the city centre and the Coventry University campus only a walking distance away.
+Staying at The Apollo Works means having the city centre and the Coventry University campus only a walking distance away.
 Having the city centre close by means that when I need to do grocery shopping, I can choose from the recently built Coop or Sainsburys.
-If I am not bothered to cook and want a take-away I have a long list of places to choose from such as: Kathleens Café who serve the best English Breakfast in town, Junction1ten who make delicious African meals or Dumpling King who prepare the best dumplings you will ever try.
+If I am not bothered to cook and want a take-away I have a long list of places to choose from.
+Like Kathleens Café who serve the best English Breakfast in town, Junction1ten who make delicious African meals or Dumpling King who prepare the best dumplings you will ever try.

-The convenience of having the university campus only a five-minute walk away means that using their facilities is easier, as it is not time consuming.
-I can use the studies spaces and large catalogue of books at the Lancaster Library, and I can get extra sleep on the days that I have a lecture at the Ellen Terry building since it is literally right around the corner!
-Studying at Coventry University is excellent as lecturers provide interactive lessons, regular feedback and any queries are easy to flag up on the student community platform Aula.
+The convenience of having the university campus only a five-minute walk away means that using their facilities is easier.
+As it is not time consuming.
+I can use the studies spaces and large catalogue of books at the Lancaster Library.
+And I can get extra sleep on the days that I have a lecture at the Ellen Terry building since it is literally right around the corner!
+Studying at Coventry University is excellent as lecturers provide interactive lessons and regular feedback.
+Any queries are easy to flag up on the student community platform Aula.
 Aula connects you with peers and teachers on your course where you can share information about the subject or anything you may like.
-The university also makes it easy to find the services that are put in place for the students on their website.
+The university also makes it easy to find the services that are available for students on their website.

 Lots to do and see

 Another reason why living in Coventry is great, is because the place is so fun!
-You will not get bored in Coventry as there is many leisure activities to choose from that fit the needs of everyone.
-Let’s say you want to have a drink with your mates, there are lots of pubs and bars to choose from such as two JD Wetherspoons in town and if you want an even cheaper pint of beer, you can head over to The Oak Inn which is on campus.
+You will not get bored in Coventry .
+There are many leisure activities to choose from that fit the needs of everyone.
+Let’s say you want to have a drink with your mates, there are lots of pubs and bars to choose from such as two JD Wetherspoons in town. and if you want an even cheaper pint, you can head over to The Oak Inn which is on campus.

-If partying is more your thing, then there is a range of nightclubs to choose from in Coventry such as Kasbah Nightclub who do live music with a beer garden or Catch 22 who have themed events throughout the week.
-There are also fantastic museums in Coventry, like the Coventry Transport Museum which showcases the history of British Transport, perfect for motor enthusiasts or the Herbert Art Gallery & Museum, that displays art pieces and a vast record archive and sculptures too.
+If partying is more your thing, then there are a range of nightclubs to choose from in Coventry.
+Such as Kasbah Nightclub who do live music with a beer garden.
+Or Catch 22 who have themed events throughout the week.
+There are also fantastic museums in Coventry, like the Coventry Transport Museum which showcases the history of British Transport, perfect for motor enthusiasts or the Herbert Art Gallery & Museum, that displays art pieces and a vast record archive.

 City of culture

 Hopefully my experience of Coventry will be as good as yours.
-This city has been a great place to live in and I can’t wait to create more lovely memories during my time here!
+Coventry has been a great place to live and I can’t wait to create more memories during my time here!